mako-framework/docs/06_security/01_gatekeeper.md

 $successful = $this->gatekeeper->forceLogin($email, true);
 ```

-The `basicAuth` method can be useful when creating APIs or if you don't want to create a full login page.
+The `basicAuth` method can be useful when creating simple APIs or if you don't want to create a full login page.
 It will return `true` if the user is logged in and `false` if not.

 ```
 if ($this->gatekeeper->basicAuth() === false) {